It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: April

-Description/Criteria: Applicants must be members of the National Black Nurses Association.
-They must be currently enrolled in a nursing program and provide official transcripts, two letters of recommendation, a headshot, and a two-page essay.
+Description/Criteria: Applicants must be National Black Nurses Association members.
+They must be enrolled in a nursing program and provide official transcripts, two letters of recommendation, a headshot, and a two-page essay.
 Award money may be applied to a Ph.D. program.

 George E. Mcguire Memorial Scholarship